kregg34/Loomis-Wood-Plotter/README.md

 # Loomis-Wood-Plotter
-Graphical program for displaying data in a Loomis-Wood format; Useful for the data analysis of asymmetric top molecules.
+Graphical program for displaying data in a Loomis-Wood format; Useful for the data analysis of molecular spectra.

 # Currently Implemented Features:
 1)  View the spectra in a Loomis-Wood format by going to Display -> Create Loomis-Wood Diagram and